What are SUV Tyres?

 While SUVs do offer a few advantages over cars, including increased protection, higher driving position, and greater towing capacity, they tend to be more costly to maintain than cars and also carry a larger footprint.

-What is the difference between car and SUV
+What is the least expensive car to maintain?

 Do SUV tires last longer?